BrodaNoel/cv/README.md

 # Broda Noel - CV

 ## Who I am?
-I'm a **full stack developer**, with ReactJS or AngularJS and NodeJS.
+I'm a **full stack developer**, with ReactJS and NodeJS.

 I do really love to code.

 I started coding when I was ~15 years old.
-So, I do really love what I do, and I do it with passion.
+So, I do really love what I do (which is important to do a good job).
-Just give me features, bugs, and give me the freedom to be involved in the process, and then we'll be happy.

-I love to broadcast my knowledge, writing Medium.com articles (currenlty, creating a course for Udemy.com), creating guides or helping people in companies where I work.
-I like to be involved in the team/product/projects/company where I work, so, a fluid comunication between us will be appreciable.

 ## What I'm looking for?
 I want to work remotely, managing my schedule.
 So, flexible hours are crucial.

-I prefer (but it's not a "must") to work in a small Startup just because there is easier to find the "family feeling" between the people, and between the people and the product/service they are building together.
+I prefer (but it's not a "must") to work in a small Startup, just because it is easier to find the "family feeling" between people, and the product they are building together.

 ## Glad to work with
 * React
-* JSX
+* React Native
 * Redux
-* Flow
-* Thunks
-* Reselect
 * Firebase
-* Webpack
-* AngularJS (1.x) (no experience in Angular >= 2, but, it could be an option)
-* Sass
-* Vue (but I have no experience here, it could be an option)
-* GraphQL
 * NodeJS

 ## Languages
 * Spanish - Native speaker
 * English
   * Writing: I have no problems to chat and keep a written communication.
-In my last 6 years, I have been working using JIRA and talking by chat to keep my team in sync. (coworkers mainly from NYC and Orlando)
+In my last 8 years, I have been working using JIRA and talking by chat to keep my team in sync. (coworkers mainly from NYC, Orlando, and Boston)
-  * Speaking & Listening: When talking about technical stuff, I have no problem, but, I feel like my vocabulary is not big as I would like it to be, so sometimes, in small talks or non-technical-talks, I find myself stuck, but not a big deal.
+  * Speaking & Listening: Regarding technical stuff, I have no problem to talk, but, regarding non-technical-talks, some times my vocabulary is not helping al lot (thing that I'm improving every day, doing trips to USA).

 ## Contact
 Mail to brodanoel@gmail.com.